cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 # Acknowledgements

-The authors would like to thank Daira Hopwood, Riad S. Wahby, Chris Wood, and Thomas Pornin for their comments on the draft.
+The authors would like to thank Daira Hopwood, Riad S. Wahby, Christopher Wood, and Thomas Pornin for their comments on the draft.

 {backmatter}